2021–22 Australian region cyclone season: Tropical Low 19U (Fezile)

+On 10 February, the BoM noted that a tropical low may form in the next few days to the southeast of Christmas Island, and was predesignated as 19U.
+The tropical low then developed three days later, about 600 km southeast of the Cocos Islands.
+19U moved west-southwestwards, before entering the South-West Indian Ocean basin on 16 February.

 Tropical Low 20U

+On 16 February, the BoM noted that a weak tropical low may form to the south of Papua New Guinea, and predesignated it as 20U.
+The low then subsequently formed the next day, under an unfavorable environment.
+20U was last noted by 18 February.

 Severe Tropical Cyclone Vernon

 On 23 February, the BoM reported that a tropical low had developed to the southwest of Christmas Island in the Indian Ocean, and designated it as 22U.
 By the next day, the JTWC started to monitor the low, and gave it a low chance of formation into a tropical cyclone.
 Under a favorable environment of warm sea surface temperatures, low wind shear, and increasing poleward outflow, the system organized further, prompting the JTWC to issue a TCFA at 14:00 UTC that same day.
 At 00:00 UTC on 25 February, the low intensified into a category 1 tropical cyclone in the Australian scale, with the BoM naming it as Vernon.
 The JTWC subsequently started to issue advisories.
 Moving west-southwest along the northern periphery of a deep-layered subtropical ridge to the south, Vernon went on a rapid intensification phase over the day, with BoM and JTWC upgrading Vernon into a category 3 severe tropical cyclone in the Australian scale and a category 1-equivalent tropical cyclone in the Saffir-Simpson scale respectively 12 hours later, as it developed a pinhole eye.
 Vernon then intensified to a category 4 severe tropical cyclone by the next day, as it started to move out of the basin and into the South-West Indian Ocean basin.